spatie/laravel-demo-mode/README.md

 Unless you visit the url used by the `demoAccess` route macro first, visiting these routes will result in a redirect in to the url specified in the `redirect_unauthorized_users_to_url`-key of the config file.

+An authenticated user has access to all protected routes too.

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.